deanagan/deanagan.github.io/_posts/2020-07-23-Using-Python-To-Compute-Start-To-End-Dates.md

 In Australia, the tax office introduced a 'shortcut method' to compute for deductions.
 See [here](https://www.ato.gov.au/General/COVID-19/Support-for-individuals-and-employees/Employees-working-from-home/#ShortcutMethod) for more details.

 The shortcut method is simply claiming a deduction of 80 cents for each hour worked from home.
-We know how many hours we work in a day, but how do we compute the total number of days excluding the holidays and weekends without manually counting the days?
+We know how many hours we work in a day, but how do we compute the total number of days excluding the holidays and weekends without manually counting the days on a calendar?

 We will try to answer that question in this blog post.